Sophie is professional and speaks English. After my first session I had proper relief from my sciatica pain. Now she's my go-to chiropractor.

 Sciatica is pain that radiates along the sciatic nerve, from the lower back down the leg and sometimes the foot.
 It is one of the most common reasons for consulting a chiropractor in Paris.
 Chiropractic treatment offers a natural and effective alternative to anti-inflammatories and surgery.

 Each year in France, 5 to 10% of the population suffers from sciatica.
 In Paris, a sedentary lifestyle, long periods of sitting, and stress are aggravating factors.
-Our chiropractic practice in the 2nd arrondissement of Paris specializes in the treatment of sciatica and associated disc pathologies.
+Sophie Baltaci, IFEC-qualified chiropractor and AFC member, supported by her associate Carla Petit, specialises in the treatment of sciatica and associated disc pathologies at her practice in Paris's 2nd arrondissement.

 Sciatica is often linked to back pain and can be caused by a herniated disc.